CharlesFrere/powerplant-coding-challenge/README.md

 4. **Constraints Handling**: Minimum and maximum generation constraints for each plant are respected during the load distribution.

 ### Second algirithm

 Then I realised that in some cases like payload2.json, the given result was not the optimal production to minimize the cost.
-Here is why I thought about a linar programming approach.
+Here is why I thought about a dynamic programming approach.

 To achieve decimal precision, I had to scale the discrete problem to a factor 10.
 This way we can solve the problem in a dynamic programming way with values of p precise at +- 0.1 MWh

-The optimisation problem would would of course have been easily solved using scipy.optimize.linprog in continuous cases but this algorithm reaches a decent precision without using external libraries.
+The optimisation problem would of course have been easily solved using scipy.optimize.linprog in continuous cases but this algorithm reaches a decent precision without using external libraries.

 1. Precision Handling: The load and power values are scaled to integers to manage decimal precision.
-2. DP Table Initialization: The DP table (dp) is initialized with infinity, and dp[0][0] is set to 0.
+2. DP Table Initialization: The DP table (dp) is initialized with infinity, and **dp[0][0]** is set to 0.
 3. Filling the DP Table:
    - Iterate through each power plant.
    - For each possible load value, update the DP table by considering the cost of producing each power value within the plant's range.
 4. Backtracking:
    - Determine the optimal power distribution by backtracking through the DP table.
    - Ensure the power values are scaled back to their original precision.

+The principal downside of this second algorithm is that it is way slower than the first one.

 ## Deployment Instructions